 European Mountain Ash is found across the northern half of the U. S. from the east coast to the west coast and in Canada in the lower Provinces except Manitoba.
 The species was introduced from Europe as an ornamental and has been widely planted for that purpose, resulting in some naturalization in native areas.
 It is found in Minnesota in such areas in at least 10 counties, half of which are in the greater metro area.
 Other than some susceptibility to fireblight, it can make a good landscape specimen as it will grown in areas south of where the native American Mountain Ash grows.

 It is unclear when the species arrived at the Garden, but one is found along the North fence.

 Toxicity: Seeds contain up to 22% of a fixed oil that can cause poisoning.
 (Ref.#7)

-Medicinal and other uses: The bark was used by herbalists to create a decoction for treating diarrhoea.
-The berries to make a gargle for sore throat and due to their anti-scorbutic properties, used to prevent scurvy.
+Medicinal and other uses: The bark was used by herbalists to create a decoction for treating diarrhoea; the berries were used to make a gargle for sore throat and due to their anti-scorbutic properties, used to prevent scurvy.
 All parts of the tree are astringent.
 The bark has been used to make a black dye.
 The fruit, less the seeds, is said to make a good jelly as they contain acids and sugars.
 They used to be dried for flour and for making ale when fermented.
 See Mrs. Grieve (Ref.#7) for more details.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.